Rakibislam22/rakibislam22/README.md

 ## 🧩 About Me

 I'm a Computer Science student passionate about software development, competitive programming, and creative problem-solving.
-I specialize in Python, C++, and JavaScript, and I love building things that blend functionality with clean design.
+I'm fairly good at Python, C++, and JavaScript, and I love building things that blend functionality with clean design.

 > “Code is like humor.
 When you have to explain it, it’s bad.” – Cory House